Canon 200D vs 5DS

 The Canon EOS 200D (called Canon SL2 in some regions) and the Canon EOS 5DS are two digital cameras that were revealed to the public, respectively, in June 2017 and February 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (200D) and a full frame (5DS) sensor.
-The 200D has a resolution of 24 megapixel, whereas the 5DS provides 50.3 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 200D has a resolution of 24 megapixels, whereas the 5DS provides 50.3 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

-An illustration of the physical size and weight of the Canon 200D and the Canon 5DS is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 200D – represents 100 percent across all the size and weight measures).
+The physical size and weight of the Canon 200D and the Canon 5DS are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5DS is considerably larger (55 percent) than the Canon 200D.
 Moreover, the 5DS is substantially heavier (105 percent) than the 200D.
 It is noteworthy in this context that the 5DS is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.